microsoftgraph/msgraph-training-dataconnect/Demos/02-extract/README.md

-# Extract Office 365 data with Graph Data Connect
+# Extract Office 365 data with Graph data connect

-In this exercise you will create, execute and approve an Azure Data Factory pipeline to extra data from Office 365 to an Azure Storage Blob for additional processing.
+In this demo you will create, execute and approve an Azure Data Factory pipeline to extra data from Office 365 to an Azure Storage Blob for additional processing.

-## Create Azure AD Application
+### Create Azure AD Application

 The first step is to create an Azure AD application that will be used as the security principal to run the data extraction process.